Skip to main content

 Step 4: (Optional) Add bucket access policies

-In most cases, organization access policies are sufficient.
+Usually, organization access policies are sufficient, and you can skip this step.
 However, you can layer on bucket access policies when you need cross-organization access to specific buckets or bucket-level lifecycle configuration.
 Organization access policies and bucket access policies have different syntax requirements:

 AspectOrganization access policiesBucket access policies